gpuweb/gpuweb/extensions/README.md

 # WebGPU Extensions

 Extensions defined in this directory are drafts and are **not part of the WebGPU specification**.
-Compliant implementations of WebGPU **must not** expose these extensions by default.
+Compliant implementations of WebGPU **must not** expose these extensions.

 Feature additions on the "standards track" may be initially proposed as extensions if they are not easily contained in a GitHub pull request.